microsoft/FluidFramework/build-tools/packages/build-cli/docs/generate.md

 FLAGS
   --concurrency=<value>  [default: 25] The number of tasks to execute concurrently.
-  --level=<option>       [default: legacy] What API level to generate tests for.
-If this flag is provided it will
+  --level=<option>       What API level to generate tests for.
+If this flag is provided it will override the
-                         override the typeValidation.apiLevel setting in the package's package.json.
+                         typeValidation.apiLevel setting in the package's package.json.
                          <options: public|alpha|beta|internal|legacy>
   --outDir=<value>       [default: ./src/test/types] Where to emit the type tests file.
   --outFile=<value>      [default: validate{@unscopedPackageName}Previous.generated.ts] File name for the generated type